DataWanderers/find-a-similar-pro-cyclist/README.md

 **Note 2**: Check out the [sborms/cyclingsimilarity.com](https://github.com/sborms/cyclingsimilarity.com) repository for a more extensive implementation of this idea.

+**Note 3**: Tried to put back the app online on either Vercel or PythonAnywhere but the free plans were not sufficient (damn you too large virtual environments!).

 ## Why?
 This little tool has several possible applications:
 - Gaming (e.g. Pro Cycling Manager or Wielermanager)